efea-umich/cse-593/main-project/project.typ

 _*Requirement 2:* Users must be able to fix text-entry mistakes faster than it would take for them to switch to another device and complete the task on that external device._ Participants frequently expressed that fixing errors on a smartwatch was so cumbersome that they preferred switching to their smartphone or other device instead.
 If the effort to correct mistakes is lower than switching devices, users will be more likely to complete their tasks on the smartwatch.
 This is testable by comparing the average time it takes a participant to fix a mistake on their watch versus performing the same action on an external device.

-_*Requirement 3:* The user should be able to type accurately and with minimal incorrect input recognitions._
+_*Requirement 3:* Requirement 3: Users should be able to enter text more accurately on this design than by typing on the existing smartwatch keyboard._
 Users expressed frustration with frequent mistakes caused by the smartwatch misinterpreting input, whether from small keyboard buttons, inaccurate swipe detection, or faulty voice-to-text processing.
-The user should be able to enter their intended text correctly a high percentage of the time without the need for post-facto error correction.
+The user should be able to enter their intended text correctly a high percentage of the time without the need for post-facto error correction compared to current smartwatch text-input designs.
 This requirement can be tested by tracking the error rate of the user's text-input on different text-entry tasks.

 _*Requirement 4:* Users should be able to complete short text-entry tasks on the smartwatch faster and more reliably than on external devices, including any overhead to setting up the external device (_e.g._ taking a phone out of a pocket)._ Participants reported that they prefer to use their smartwatches for short text-entry tasks (_e.g._ replying to casual messages) because they would like to avoid the overhead of setting up some other external device for these tasks.
 Users tended to resort to their phone or other device if the response required anything more than a few words.
 As such, a design should fulfill users' desires and optimize for speed and convenience when considering brief interactions.
 By doing so, this would make the smartwatch a more viable tool for communication.
 The effectiveness of this requirement can be assessed by timing participants completing a set of short text-entry tasks on a smartwatch versus retrieving and using an external device (such as taking a phone out of a pocket).